How to Become a Wound Care Nurse

 How Much Do Wound Care Nurses Make?

-The average wound care nurse salary is around $83,000 per year.
+The median wound care nurse salary is around $109,000 per year for a staff RN.
 Your exact pay will depend on where in the country you’re employed, facility type, years of experience, and certifications.
 To see what you might earn, check out the latest wound care nurse jobs on IntelyCare.

 Find Your Next Wound Care Nurse Opportunity

 Want to find job opportunities in wound care and other specialties?
-Learn how IntelyCare can match you with great nursing jobs in your interest areas.
+Learn how IntelyCare can match you with quality nursing jobs that match your expertise, location, and preferred care setting.